orbeon/orbeon-forms-doc/xforms/xpath/extension-http.md

 ) as item()?
 ```

 The `xxf:get-request-attribute()` function returns the value of the given request attribute.
-The attribute may have been previously placed in the request through Java code, or using `xxf:set-request-attribute()`, for example.
+The attribute may have been previously placed in the request:

-The types of attribute objects supported are the same types supported by the Scope generator, plus types stored with `xxf:set-request-attribute()`.
+- through Java code
+- or using `xxf:set-request-attribute()`

+A value placed in the request will be available only for the duration of the request, which is the time for a form to load, or for an update to a form to be processed.

 If present, the second parameter can specify the `text/plain` content type.
-In that case, if a String object is retrieved, it is returned as an `xs:string` instead of being parsed as XML.
+In that case, if a String object is retrieved, it is returned as an `xs:string` instead of being parsed as XML, which is the default for a String value.

 ```xml
 <!-- Get the "document" attribute and use it to replace instance "my-instance" -->